Report says Wisconsin Gov. Tony Evers used alternate email under name of Hall of Fame pitcher

 Evers, a Democrat, used a taxpayer-funded email account with the name “warren.spahn@wisconsin.gov” to discuss public business with top-level Cabinet appointees and others, the conservative outlet Wisconsin Right Now first reported on Sunday.
 Warren Spahn is a Hall of Fame former Milwaukee Braves pitcher.

-Evers' spokesperson Britt Cudaback on Monday said use of the alias email addresses is common.
+Evers’ spokesperson Britt Cudaback on Monday said use of alias email addresses is common.

 “As a matter of digital security, dignitaries in the state of Wisconsin have alias email addresses, including the governor, first lady, and lieutenant governor, as has been the case for at least the last decade that I’m aware of, including under former Gov. Walker,” Cudaback said.